Transition Phrases

 Reasons and causes

 Use these to explain why something happens.
-Prefer mid-sentence “because” for clarity; use “Due to/Owing to” with a noun phrase.
+Prefer “because” in mid-sentence for clarity; use “Due to/Owing to” with a noun phrase or gerund.

 - Because … (prefer mid-sentence): “… because …”